 While we can't make biotin ourselves, – our microbione make it for us.
 While deficiency is rare, some medications might make deficiency more likely.
 Medications associated with biotin deficiency include anti-seizure and some antibiotics.
 This supplement contains 3 grams (3000 mg) of biotin.
 That's a good amount and in line with what I'd expect in a hair, nails and skin supplement.

-Zinc is a mineral that takes part in many chemical reactions including hair health.
+Zinc is a mineral which takes part in many cellular reactions including hair health.
 One study noted lower zinc levels in men and women who were experiencing hair loss.

 Reports are zinc and hair loss are complex and interesting.
 One report describes the case of a woman experiencing hair loss, which did not stop even after she started taking levothyroxin (hypothyroid medication).
 She was later determined to also be low in zinc.